-Problem #2: A plugged up toilet that won’t flush.
+Problem #2: A plugged-up toilet that won’t flush.

-Even toilets that seem to be working fine can suffer from issues with the build-up of chemical and natural residues inside its pipes.
-The best way to avoid this problem is to regularly clean the toilet using an effective cleaner, which will deter residue from accumulating.
-And as tempting as they might be, those scented “leave on” cleaners can’t replace a real weekly cleaning.
+Even toilets that seem to be working fine can suffer from issues with the build-up of chemical and natural residues inside their pipes.
+The best way to avoid this problem is to regularly clean the toilet using an effective cleanser, which will deter residue from accumulating.
+And as tempting, as they might be, those scented “leave on” cleaners can’t replace a real weekly cleaning.
 For an extra boost of cleaning power, pour a half cup of white vinegar in the toilet once or twice a month.
 Flushable wipes are also known for causing plumbing problems, so those who have frequent toilet issues may want to avoid these products.

 Problem #3: Washing machine flooding in the laundry room.

 This common problem is often the result of rubber connection hoses not being connected securely or just wearing out.
-After a few years of usage they may get cracks in them, which can cause a small leak or an all-out laundry room flood.
-It’s a good idea to use a longer lasting, tougher steel model instead.
+After a few years of usage, they may get cracks in them, which can cause a small leak or an all-out laundry room flood.
+It’s a good idea to use a longer-lasting, tougher steel model instead.
 Another smart preventative measure is installing a shutoff valve for the washer’s water source to ensure flooding doesn’t happen.
-You can also purchase a simple water catching floor tray to place underneath your washing machine, just in case any small leaks happen.
+You can also purchase a simple water-catching floor tray to place underneath your washing machine, just in case any small leaks happen.